 LIT 2380 INTRODUCTION TO WOMEN IN LITERATURE (I) (3 CREDITS)

 This course introduces students to the affect (influence) and effect (the result) of Women’s Literature as it is written for women’s equal rights.
 Students will review, analyze, and assess chosen literary pieces within a chosen text (decided by individual professors) and supplemental material in order to more clearly understand how specific literary genres changed and continue to change the feminist movement.
+This writing-intensive course requires a minimum of 4,000 words across multiple college-level, faculty-evaluated written assignments.
+If completed with a “C” or better, this course will be counted toward partial fulfillment of the Writing Intensive course requirements.

 (I) International or diversity focus

 PREREQUISITES FOR THIS COURSE: